makinacorpus/makina-states/doc/usage_general/install.rst

 - In most cases, all our production installs run 2 instances of salt: **mastersalt** and **salt** which can be be in **asterless** or **remote** mode.
-  In this mode, certains states are only reachable from the mastersalt daemons (the low levels which will can break the machine and have to be done via sysadmin).
+  In this mode, certains states are only reachable from the mastersalt daemons (the low levels which will can break the system and have to be done via sysadmin).
 - In some case, you can install only the **salt** side, and both mastersalt & salt configurations will be available for use in this mode.

 - As a sole developer, You will nearly never have to handle much with the **mastersalt** part unless you are going to be very low-level.
 - All the behavior of the script can be controlled via environment variables or command line arguments switches.
-- That's why you will need to tell which daemons you want (minion/master) and on what kind of machine you are installing on (the nodetype).
+- That's why you will need to tell which daemons you want (minion/master) and on what kind of environment you are installing on (the nodetype).
 - You'll also have to set the **minion id**.
 The default choice for **--minion-id** is the current machine hostname.
   You should keep this naming scheme unless you have a good reason to change it.